Samir-game/CodexRadar/README.md

 # 🚀 CodexRadar

-CodexRadar is a full-stack web application that enables college admins and users to manage students and track their Codeforces competitive programming activity.
-It fetches and analyzes users' contest and problem-solving data in real-time, visualizes performance with interactive charts, and helps monitor user growth and inactivity over time.
-The platform seamlessly integrates with the official Codeforces API to fetch real-time user data, including submissions and contest ratings.
+CodexRadar is a full-stack web application that enables users to manage students and track their Codeforces competitive programming activity.
+It periodically fetches and analyzes each user's contest and problem-solving data using scheduled background jobs, visualizes performance with interactive charts, and helps monitor student growth and inactivity over time.

+The platform seamlessly integrates with the official Codeforces API to fetch detailed user data, including contest ratings, ranks, and submission history.

 ---